Usman2708/Usman2708/README.md

 - 👋 Hi, I’m Mohd Usman Shah
 - 👀 I can Create interactive dashboard & Data Visualisation using Bi Tools Like Tableau, Power BI
-- 🌱 I have skills of Sql,powerbi,advance excel and have hands on tableau experience  1.9 yrs
+- 🌱 I have skills of Sql,powerbi,advance excel tableau.
 - - 📫 You can reach me ushah9691@gmail.com and Contact : 7400340785